elpop/melate/README.md

                 melate.pl -l melate -c 20

+    -break or -b
+            break on N number of draws of a given lottery name for further
+            analysis:

+                melate.pl -lottery melate -count 20 -break 10

+                or

+                melate.pl -l melate -c 20 -b 10

     -download or -d
             Download the results of draws of lottery products from the lottery authority and insert them into the sqlite DB: